 What Factors Determine How Much Front Door Replacement Costs?

-There are a couple factors, many of which apply to front doors in particular.
+There are a couple of factors, many of which apply to front doors in particular.
 But these same factors can potentially apply to all kinds of exterior doors.
-Here are some key items to consider.
+Here are some essential items to consider.

 Sidelights